Why Take CPR?

 The life you save with CPR is mostly likely to be a loved one.

-Four out of five cardiac arrests happen at home.
+Four out of every five cardiac arrests happen at home.

-Effective bystander CPR provided immediately after sudden cardiac arrest can double or triple a victim’s chance of survival, but only 32 percent of cardiac arrest victims get CPR from a bystander.
+CPR provided immediately after sudden cardiac arrest can double or triple a victim’s chance of survival, but only 32% of cardiac arrest victims recieve CPR.